Nigeria government approves allocation of houses to 1994 Afcon winning squad

 Nigeria President, Muhammadu Buhari has approved the allocation of houses to the victorious Super Eagles squad that won the 1994 Africa Cup of Nations in Tunisia.

-According to a statement from the presidency, each of the players including the deceased will get a 3-bedroom house each in their preferred state.
+According to a statement from the presidency, each of the players including the deceased [Uche Okafor, Stephen Keshi, Wilfred Agbonavbare and Thompson Oliha] will get a 3-bedroom house each in their preferred state.

 Editors' Picks

-The triumph was the Super Eagles’ second Afcon title, after their maiden success in 1980 and their last was in 2013 when they won it in South Africa.
+The triumph was the Super Eagles’ second Afcon title, after their maiden success in 1980 and their last was the 2013 edition which they won in South Africa.

 “President Muhammadu Buhari has approved allocation of 3-bedroom houses to the Super Eagles Squad that won the African Cup of Nations in Tunis, Tunisia, in 1994, making real a promise by the Federal Government,” read the statement.